Christian1984/vfrmap-for-vr/README.md

 ## "I've placed my pdf-charts in the charts directory but I can't see them inside the sim!"

 > Due to the limited capabilities of the browser engine that is embedded in Flight Simulator, the charts viewer can only display charts in png format.
 You will have to convert your charts.
-There is a multitude of pdf-to-png converters available online for free.
+FSKneeboards [PDF Converter](#pdf-import-panel) does that for you.
+Also, there is a multitude of pdf-to-png converters available online for free.
 Alternatively, you may want to take a look at GIMP, which is a freeware that also enables you to convert pdf files to png locally.
 If you know about other options, please reach out and let me know so that I can add them to this readme file.

+## "The OpenAIP map layer doesn't work!"

+> If the rate limit of the global FSKneeboard openAIP API key gets exceeded, the openAIP server will refuse to serve more tiles.
+If you encounter this problem, please create and register your own API key as described [here](#command-line-arguments) under `--apikeyoaip`.

 ## "I can't get it to work!
 What can I do?"